🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 And you can do it with the assistance of Vantage Circle's AI-powered recognition platform.
 With the platform, you can set the desired budget for your employees and assign specific roles within the team.
 Once everything is set, you can start appreciating your coworkers while incentivizing the awards with points.

-How To Establish Your Employee Engagement Committee
+Launching An Employee Engagement Committee

 1. Notify your team and invite volunteers